markdgo/react-native-android-wifi/README.md

 import wifi from 'react-native-android-wifi';
 ```

-Ask for user permissions in order to get wifi list
+Permissions
+Starting with Android API 25, apps must be granted the ACCESS_COARSE_LOCATION (or ACCESS_FINE_LOCATION) permission in order to obtain results.
 ```javascript
 try {
       const granted = await PermissionsAndroid.request(